On 1 Jan 1960, the Post & Telegraph Department was renamed the New Zealand Post Office (Post Office Act – 1959), but remained a government department.

 The Post Office coast radio stations at Auckland, Wellington, and Awarua maintain continuous watches on the two international distress frequencies, while the 76 private coast stations maintain irregular watches on one of the frequencies.

-1962: Royal Commission of Inquiry into the State Services notes that “we have little doubt that in the long run the telecommunications business will become independent of the Post Office in one form or another.”1
+The Royal Commission of Inquiry into the State Services noted that “we have little doubt that in the long run the telecommunications business will become independent of the Post Office in one form or another.”1

 1 Wilson, A.C.
 (1994).
 Wire and wireless: A history of telecommunications in New Zealand 1890-1987, (p 147), Palmerston North, New Zealand: Dunmore Press.